Reduce Noise in Your Conference Rooms

 Foam is often associated with soundproofing.
 It’s terrible at keeping outside sound from creeping into your meeting room.
 But it’s a viable solution for your sound absorption needs.
 It can be as easy as peel-and-stick.
 The drawback is that it’s not going to look as beautiful your other options.

-Rugs - It’s not just the walls of your office that affect the acoustics of your conference room.
+It’s not just the walls of your office that affect the acoustics of your conference room.
 Your floor plays a role as well.
 Many offices have minimal carpeting or no carpeting at all (usually exposing plain concrete).
 Sound will bounce off those floors and amplify the noise.
-Not what you need.
+Not what you need if you want to absorb sound in the office.

 An easy solution to this problem is buy a rug.
 That’s it, just buy a large rug for your conference room and place it on the ground.
 The rug will help absorb the sound and keep your conference room quiet.